mjbommar/cscs-530-w2015/notebook_references/gihub_tutorial.md

 3. Navigate to the folder where you have downloaded the file.
 In our case, the file that we just downloaded is named: "GitHub for Mac 199.zip"

 4. Double click "GitHub for Mac 199.zip" -- this will automatically create a new file named "GitHub" in the same folder as your zip file.
-The icon will look like this:
+The icon will look like this
 <div style = text-align:center;>
 <img src="https://cloud.githubusercontent.com/assets/6100156/6279530/a08a4814-b870-11e4-8c15-39825a82d327.png" height=80px</img>
 </div>

 5. Double click the new GitHub icon.
 You may be prompted with a warning that "GitHub" is an application downloaded from the internet.
 Click "Open" then select "Do Not Move" when the GitHub client asks if you'd like to move the application to your home applications directory (you can do this yourself later)

+6.

-###GitHub Client for Windows
+###GitHub Client Install for Windows
 __Download Github Graphical User Interface Client__

 1. Using a browser of your preference, navigate to https://windows.github.com/